 - 80% of prescriptions for medication prescribed as a result of injury

 - Reimbursement of mileage to and from any medical facility

 Who qualifies for PIP?
 When involved in an auto-accident, regardless of who is at fault, every person involved will report to their own insurance company for PIP benefits.
 If you are not covered on an auto-insurance policy you may still qualify for PIP through other means such as residing with a relative who owns an insured vehicle, or riding in a vehicle that is insured.

 REMEMBER!
 NOT HAVING PIP DOES NOT STOP YOU FROM SEEKING IMMEDIATE MEDICAL ATTENTION OR PURSUING A CLAIM AGAINST AN AT-FAULT DRIVER

 Do I qualify for PIP?
-Call the law office of Dan Newlin & Partners at (407) 888-8000: We pride ourselves in providing free advice and information to consumers and victims of auto-accidents.
+Call Dan Newlin Injury Attorneys at (407) 888-8000: We pride ourselves in providing free advice and information to consumers and victims of auto-accidents.
 We want you to be well informed about the whole process and know exactly what benefits you are entitled to.
 With just a few answers to some simple questions, we can tell you if you qualify for PIP and under what policy.
 Please call me today; failure to properly open a PIP claim with the insurance company could result in the accumulation of high medical bills in your name.